hda-technical/dancebooks/transcriptions/[188-, sc] James Scott Skinner, William Scott - MS 3088.md

 2. Cross hands and back
 3. Foot out time to your partner in centre.

-### [^9]Promenade dance

-[^9]: This is intended as a respite from the more violent dances - It also affords a chance for the promenaders using their conversional powers.
+### [This is intended as a respite from the more violent dances - It also affords a chance for the promenaders using their conversional powers.]Promenade dance

-1. Lady and gentleman walk down centre (gentleman giving arm) & up again 2.
-Walk down backwards, while second lady and gentleman follow lady on gentleman's arm.
+1. Lady and gentleman walk down centre (gentleman giving arm) & up again
+2. Walk down backwards, while second lady and gentleman follow lady on gentleman's arm.
 Second couple walk backwards & first follow.
 3. Poussette.

-///Footnotes///